Best Pre Workouts UK 2023 – Your Ultimate Guide

 Pre Lab Pro is an expertly-formulated pre workout supplement made by the UK-based company Opti-Nutra.
 It contains a range of the popular ingredients you’d expect to find in a good pre workout, including 80mg of ‘Natural’ Caffeine, alongside 160mg of the amino acid L-Theanine.
 Pre Lab Pro is vegan friendly and uses a selection of top level ingredients in the pre workout category, including common inclusions such as L-Citrulline and Red Beet Extract.
 It also contains an excellent array of vitamins and minerals, including Vitamins B6 and B12, Vitamin D3, as well as Iron and Potassium, to help support you through your workout.
 It comes in a ‘Natural Berry’ flavour and each tub contains 20 servings.
 You can save some money on the price per tub if you’re willing to commit to buying more than one at a time from the official website.

 2) Powher (For Women)

 Product website: www.powherofficial.com

 Powher is a pre workout supplement designed for women and made by a UK-based company called Ultimate Life.
-It comes in a pink tub and contains a lot of the ingredients you’d expect to find in a good pre workout.
-Among the ingredients in the Powher formula are 100mg of ‘Natural’ Caffeine, along with doses of L-Citrulline Malate, Beta-Alanine and a branded form of Beetroot Extract called RedNite.
-Among the other ingredients in the Powher formula are the essential vitamins B6 and B12.
+It comes in a pink tub and contains a lot of the ingredients you’d expect to find in a solid pre workout supplement.
+Among the ingredients in the Powher formula are 100mg of ‘Natural’ Caffeine (from Green Coffee Bean), along with Beta-Alanine and a branded form of Beetroot Extract called RedNite.
+Among the other ingredients in the Powher formula are the essential vitamins B6 and B12, and Folic Acid.
 It currently comes in one flavour called ‘Pink Lemonade’ and each tub contains 25 servings.
-You can currently only buy Powher directly from the manufacturer on the official site.
+At the time of writing, you can only buy Powher directly from the manufacturer on the official site.